Residual permutation test for regression coefficient testing: Literature review

-Besides finite-population validity, a less demanding criteria for coefficient test is the \emph{asymptotic validity}.
-By invoking 1) certain sparsity conditions on the regression coefficients; 2) some regularity conditions on the design matrix $\bX$ and 3) sharp tail bounds on the noise variables, debiased lasso is guaranteed to establish asymptotically valid p-value and confidence intervals for regression coefficients~\citep{ZZ14,vandegeer14,JM14}.
-Recall that our test is finite population valid with arbitrary design and coefficient and has non-trivial power even with heavy-tailed $\bv$.
-Other follow up studies of debiased lasso include~\citet{ZB18,BCNZ19,SB19}, to name a few.
+Besides finite-sample size validity, a less demanding criteria for coefficient test is the \emph{asymptotic size validity}. {\rev The idea of permutation or randomization have been heavily used to propose asymptotically valid test; see Section~\ref{sec:preperm} for more details.} In the high-dimensional regime where $p$ is proportional or even much larger than $n$, debiased / desparsified Lasso was proposed to construct confidence intervals and perform coefficient tests \citep{ZZ14,vandegeer14,JM14}.
+By invoking 1) certain sparsity conditions on the regression coefficients; 2) some regularity conditions on the design matrix $\bX$ and 3) sharp tail bounds on the noise variables, debiased / desparsified Lasso is guaranteed to establish asymptotically valid p-value and confidence intervals for regression coefficients. {\rev We remark that the additional sparsity assumption on the regression coefficients allow for the dimension $p$ to diverge at a much faster rate than $n$ compared to asymptotic regime studied in the current paper.} Other follow up studies include~\citet{ZB18,BCNZ19,SB19}, to name a few.

 More broadly speaking, regression coefficient test can be viewed as a subdomain of the more general conditional independence testing, i.e., testing the null hypothesis $Y \independent Z \mid X$, treating $\bX, \bY, \bZ$ as i.i.d. realizations from some hypothesized superpopulation.
 Unfortunately, when one has no assumption on the joint distribution of the random variables $X, Y$ and $Z$,~\citet{SP20} proved that it is a ``statistically hard problem'', in the sense that a valid test for the null does not have power against \emph{any} alternative.
 This means that some restrictions must be added to the class of null distributions to have some power.
-Following this insight, an important research question then, is to propose valid test under minimal distributional assumptions.
-In this paper, we show that a linear functional relationship between $\bY$ and $\bX$ is sufficient to have exact validity with non-trivial power.
+Following this insight, an important research question then, is to propose tests with valid size control under weak distributional assumptions.
+In this paper, we show that a linear functional relationship between $\bY$ and $\bX$ is sufficient to have finite-sample size validity with non-trivial power.